fhiso/legacy-format/serialisation4.md

 #### xref_id                                                          {#xref-id}

+{.ednote} Using "*xref_id* to refer to both the ID and the payload is somewhat confusing.
+It might be worth adding a different term for one of those two concepts.

 The *tagged structure* corresponding to a *structure*

 - MUST have an *xref_id* if the corresponding *structure* is pointed to by the *payload* of another *structure*